 - Remove the hush puppies and drain them on paper towels or a wire rack set over paper towels.

 Hush puppies are most commonly served as a side dish with fried seafood.
-I love to serve them with my fried grouper, fried oysters, fried shrimp, and fried crab claws.
+I love to serve them with my fried grouper, fried oysters, pan-fried shrimp, and fried crab claws.
 They also pair beautifully with my blackened grouper, blackened mahi mahi, grilled grouper, and pecan-crusted fish.

 These little corn miracles are very versatile, and you can vary the flavor and texture by changing the ingredients.